todar/VBA-Userform-EventListener/README.md

 'EXAMPLE SHOWING A BASIC WAY OF DOING A HOVER EFFECT Private Sub Emitter_EmittedEvent(Control As Object, ByVal EventName As String, ByRef EventValue As Variant)

-    'Select statements are really handing working with these events Select Case True
+    'Select statements are really handy working with these events Select Case True

         'Change color when mouseover, for a fun hover effect :)